swaptacular/swpt_accounts/protocol.rst

 "initiated" :
    Indicates that a `PrepareTransfer`_ request has been sent, and no response has been received yet.
-Records with this status MAY be deleted whenever considered appropriate.
-Newly created CR records MUST receive this status.
+CR records with this status MAY be deleted whenever considered appropriate.
+Newly created records MUST receive this status.

 "prepared" :
    Indicates that a `PrepareTransfer`_ request has been sent, and a